Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Acknowledgements

 \section{Acknowledgements}

 We thank Byon Jayawiguna, Faris Darmawan, and Naufal Athaullah for the valuable discussions on the early stage of this work.
+We also thank the anonymous referee for the valuable suggestions on this manuscript.
 HSR is supported by Hibah PUTI Q1 UI No.~PKS-196/UN2.RST/HKP.05.00/2025.

 \begin{appendix} \end{appendix}

 \onecolumngrid

 \pagenumbering{gobble}